ShivankUdayawal/Python/README.md

 #### 2. list  : collection of ordered and chnageable, allow duplicates
 #### 3. set   : collection of unordered, unchnageable and unindexed, no duplicates
 #### 4. Dictionary : collection of ordered & changeable, no duplicates
+#### 5. Range : sequence of no, starting from 0 by default & increments by 1